tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

 ## Dictionary Negotiation

 This draft is currently written with a view to being adopted as a particular TLS Certificate Compression Scheme.
-However, this means that each dictionary used in the wild must have an assigned codepoint.
+However, this means that each dictionary used in the wild must have an assigned code point.
 A new dictionary would likely need to be issued no more than yearly.
 However, negotiating the dictionary used would avoid that overhead.

 **DISCUSS:** A sketch for how dictionary negotiation might work is below.